 For the Catholic and Church of Ireland panels, this will usually be the diocese where you are currently working.

 However, if you have worked between two panel areas in the calendar year in which you are applying for Supplementary Panel, you can elect to either go on the Panel in which you had the most service during that year, or the Panel where you hold a contract to the end of the school year.

-So, for example, if a teacher was employed in Dublin from January – August 2018, and then took up a fixed-term contract in Kildare-Leighlin for the 2018/19 school year, they could elect to go on whichever is their preferred Panel.
-They have worked for the majority of 2018 in Dublin, but hold a contract to the end of the 2018/19 school year in Kildare-Leighlin.
+A teacher was employed in Dublin from January – August 2023, and then took up a fixed-term contract in Kildare-Leighlin for the 2023/24 school year.
+They may elect to go on whichever is their preferred Panel.
+They have worked for the majority of 2023 in Dublin but hold a contract to the end of the 2023/24 school year in Kildare-Leighlin.

 Educate Together and An Foras Pátrúnachta, operate a national panel, so you may be offered a post within a 45km radius of your current school, without reference to diocesan boundaries, and at Part 2 of the application form, you may also indicate if you are willing to consider jobs in other counties.